 Success in aesthetic nasal reconstruction is earned through careful planning and deliberate choices.
 It is as much about what you don't do as what you do.

-Planning is paramount, and the best plans are derived from understanding and practicing the tried-and-true principles outlined in Aesthetic Nasal Reconstruction Principles and Practice.
+Planning is paramount, and the best plans are derived from understanding and practicing the tried-and-true principles explained in Aesthetic Nasal Reconstruction Principles and Practice.

 In this two-volume set, Dr. Frederick Menick shares his pioneering techniques and invaluable lessons from his 35-year clinical practice.

 Based on a principled approach to repair, you’ll learn how to: